 Advice from Indian Solo Female Travellers

 Much as travel in India can be difficult as a traveller who does not look Indian, in some ways it is easier if you have fair skin due to centuries of colonial “white privilege”.
-It’s important to acknowledge that for Indian travellers in India, solo travel can be even more challenging as the judgements about women who travel alone are strong and need to be changed.
+It’s important to acknowledge that for Indian travellers in India or for darker skinned travellers, solo travel can be even more challenging as the judgements about women who travel alone are strong and need to be changed.